-- If a Market Seller has an approved Fuel Cost Policy currently in place and needs to alter it in order to conform it to the provisions of this Manual or any applicable provisions of PJM's governing documents, - If any action by a governmental or regulatory agency external to a Market Seller results in a need for the Market Seller to change its method of fuel cost calculation, - If there are any material changes to Fuel Cost Policy,

-- If PJM requests a Market Seller to submit an updated Fuel Cost Policy, or - If a Market Seller will be offering a new resource into PJM's energy markets.
+- If a Market Seller has an approved Fuel Cost Policy currently in place and needs to alter it in order to conform it to the provisions of this Manual or any applicable provisions of PJM's governing documents, - If any action by a governmental or regulatory agency external to a Market Seller results in a need for the Market Seller to change its method of fuel cost calculation, - · If there are any material changes to Fuel Cost Policy, - If PJM requests a Market Seller to submit an updated Fuel Cost Policy, or - If a Market Seller will be entering a non-zero cost offer for a new or existing resource without an approved policy into PJM's energy markets.

 The Market Seller shall notify PJM and the MMU that an update to an existing Fuel Cost Policy or the need for a Fuel Cost Policy for a new resource is required at the earliest possible opportunity.
-If PJM requests the Market Seller to submit an updated Fuel Cost Policy, the Market Seller shall provide the updated policy to PJM and the MMU within five (5) Business Days or an alternative deadline agreed to by PJM:
+If PJM requests the Market Seller to submit an updated Fuel Cost Policy, then the expiration of the Market Seller's current Fuel Cost Policy shall follow the process set forth in Section 2.3.1.2.
+The Market Seller shall provide an updated policy to PJM and the MMU:

-- For new resources, follow the process delineated in Operating Agreement Schedule 2 Section 2.2 (a). - For resources transferred to another Market Seller, the new Market Seller shall submit a Fuel Cost Policy to PJM and MMU for review 45 days prior to transfer or an alternative date agreed to by PJM.
-The new Market Seller will be required to have a PJM-approved Fuel Cost Policy prior to entering non-zero cost-based offers. - For existing resources, the Market Seller's previously approved Fuel Cost Policy will be used for making cost-based offers while the requested update or new policy is under evaluation.
-Unless a previously approved policy does not exist for a resource that is not new to PJM's markets in which case a penalty will be assessed as described in PJM's Operating Agreement Schedule 2.
+- For new resources, following the process delineated in Operating Agreement Schedule 2 Section 2.2 (a). - For resources transferred to another Market Seller, the new Market Seller shall submit a Fuel Cost Policy to PJM and MMU for review prior to transfer or an alternative date agreed to by PJM.
+The new Market Seller may use the temporary cost offer methodology described in Section 2.2.1.3 for making cost based offers, as an alternative to offering